Table of Contents

 A more affordable option is the Royalty B&B: Great host, convenient location with public transport links to Vancouver Airport.

-Airbnb in Vancouver
+Apartments in Vancouver

 The average price for an entire apartment is 280 CAD however here are some I’d classify as liveable as low as 100 CAD.
 Private rooms are cheaper averaging at 130 CAD but going as low as 50 CAD.